Hoopoe starling: Description

 The hoopoe starling can be distinguished skeletally from other Mascarene starlings by its cranium being rounded when seen from above, bulbous towards the back.
 The frontal bone was narrow, and the foramen magnum (the opening for the spinal cord) was large.
 The rostrum was long and narrow, with narrow, oval narial-openings (bony nostrils).
 The upper beak was narrow and strongly decurved, and the lower beak was narrow and sharply pointed.
 The mandible had a distinct retroarticular process (which connected with the skull), and there was a single large mandibular fenestra (opening).
-The sternum (breast-bone) was short and wide, particularly at the hind end.
+The sternum was short and wide, particularly at the hind end.
 The coracoid was relatively reduced in length, and its shaft was robust.
 The humerus (upper arm bone) was robust with a straight shaft, with the upper and lower ends flattened from front to back.
 The radius of the lower arm was robust.
 The pelvis was extremely robust.
 The femur (thigh bone) was robust, especially at the upper and lower ends, and the shaft was straight.
 The tibiotarsus (lower leg bone) was long and robust, with a broad and expanded shaft, especially near the lower end.
 The tarsometatarsus (ankle bone) was long and robust, with a relatively straight shaft.